p4-team/ctf/2017-02-25-bkp/slow/README.md

 returns.
 Note that we couldn't simply run the binary - it throws `std::bad_alloc` immediately.

 Reverse engineering of the biggest function of the binary shows it is very sequential and repetitive code.
-First, it allocates two vectors of complex numbers - their size was 1LL<<48 though, which far too much too allocate, let alone initialize.
+First, it allocates two vectors of complex numbers - their size was 1LL<<48 though, far too much too allocate, let alone initialize.

 After initialization (0+0i everywhere, and 1+0i in the very first cell), there was a couple of calls to a certain function -